pydantic/pydantic/docs/concepts/models.md

 Self-referencing models are supported.
 For more details, see [postponed annotations](postponed_annotations.md#self-referencing-or-recursive-models).

-## Rebuilding the model
+## Rebuilding model schema

-When you define a model class in your code, Pydantic will analyze the body of the class to collect a number of information required to perform validation and serialization.
-Notably, the type annotations are evaluated to understand the valid types for each field (more information can be found in the [Architecture](../architecture.md) documentation).
-However, it might be that annotations refers to symbols not defined when the model class is being created.
+When you define a model class in your code, Pydantic will analyze the body of the class to collect a variety of information required to perform validation and serialization, gathered in a core schema.
+Notably, the model's type annotations are evaluated to understand the valid types for each field (more information can be found in the [Architecture](../architecture.md) documentation).
+However, it might be the case that annotations refers to symbols not defined when the model class is being created.
 To circumvent this issue, the [`model_rebuild()`][pydantic.main.BaseModel.model_rebuild] method can be used:

 ```py
 from pydantic import BaseModel, PydanticUserError